agentidea/agentidea.github.io/_posts/2016-09-09-Adventures_with_Webmachine_at_Pypestream_2016.md

 If you'd like to see the [presentation click here](http://agentidea.com/presentations/GS/erlang/assets/player/KeynoteDHTMLPlayer.html#0)

-Also the book Seven Web Frameworks in Seven Weeks - is really a good resource which was used in preparation of this talk.
+Basically Webmachine is the "Existential" framework!
 ```
-webmachine/ petite/ day1/ petite/ src/ petite_shorten_resource.erl
 -module( petite_shorten_resource).
 -export([ init/ 1, allowed_methods/ 2, process_post/ 2, content_types_provided/ 2, to_text/ 2]).
 -include_lib(" webmachine/ include/ webmachine.hrl").
+```

-Moffitt, Jack; Daoud, Frederic (2013-12-31).
+#### Moffitt, Jack; Daoud, Frederic (2013-12-31).
 Seven Web Frameworks in Seven Weeks: Adventures in Better Web Apps (Pragmatic Programmers) (p.
 173).
 Pragmatic Bookshelf.
 Kindle Edition.

-```
+This book was a really a good resource which was used in preparation of this talk.

+Other framewors we considered:  HapiJS, Python Flask and Yaws